Emmanuel-Ezekiel/Emmanuel-Ezekiel/README.md

 </h3>

 <h2 align="center">
-I'm a Front-End Developer 💻, and physicist!
+I'm a Front-End Developer 💻 and A Physicist!
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.